HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 Tribes: Anthropoid, Botanic, Divine, Fae, Mechanial

 ### Traits
+Note that the description is only how they're used in this mod; you can use them for other things if you wanted.
 - Boneless - This card will not drop bones when killed
 - SwanBrother - This card will give its first sigil to cards bearing Nettle Clothes
-- NakedSerpent - This card is immune to Worms
+- NakedSerpent - This card is immune to Sporogenic ability
-- SporeFriend - This card is immune to Spores
+- SporeFriend - This card is immune to Serpent Nest ability
-- ImmunetoInstaDeath - This card is immune to insta-kill effects such as those from Touch of Death and Punisher
+- ImmunetoInstaDeath - This card is immune to insta-kill abilities Touch of Death and Punisher

 ### CardMetaCategories
 - CannotGiveSigils - This card cannot be sacrificed for card merging